billdueber/marc2solr_example/README.markdown

 * With a single thread, it'll likely be slower.
 If you ramp it up with `threach`, it'll likely be faster
 * Values in translation maps can be arrays of values, not just scalars
 * It doesn't have the range of custom functions solrmarc does of yet
+* Configuration is just Ruby files, so you could (in theory) do fancy stuff in there

 ## INSTALLATION